 A visit means you are actually examined by a professional provider.
 Covered expenses include consultations with written reports and second opinion surgery consultations.
-Office visits by naturopathic physicians are specialist office visits unless we have credentialed the naturopathic physician as a primary care provider.

 7.4.27 Podiatry Services

 Covered to diagnose and treat a specific current problem.
 Routine podiatry services are not covered unless you have a medical condition (such as diabetes) that requires it.